Advisors talk about keeping costs low - until it comes to their fees.

 Many financial advisors require their new clients to liquidate their existing investments to move into the advisor's recommended investments and asset allocation.
 We recognize that while this may be convenient for the advisor, it may be expensive from a tax standpoint for investors with significant embedded capital gains.
-Assuming your investments align with your financial goals, ask us how we can manage and monitor your existing investment accounts at a reasonable cost and incorporate our financial planning services.
+Assuming your investments align with your financial goals, ask us how we can manage your existing investment accounts and incorporate our financial planning and retirement planning services for one flat annual fee.

-Your investment accounts will be held with our custodian TD Ameritrade Institutional (TDAI).
+We do not hold any client assets.
+Your investment accounts will be held with our custodian, TD Ameritrade Institutional (TDAI), for safekeeping.
 TD Ameritrade Institutional does not charge any annual account maintenance fees.
 If your accounts are currently held with TDAI you will simply sign one Advisor Authorization form for each account you would like us to manage.
-The Advisor Authorization form limits our access to your accounts.
-We are limited to the purchase and sale of securities and the authorization to debit our fees from your designated account(s).
+The Advisor Authorization form limits our access to your accounts to the purchase and sale of securities and the authorization to debit our fees from your designated account(s).

 If your accounts are not held with TDAI, we will provide you with new account documents to make the transition as easy as possible.
 To facilitate the transfer we will need a copy of your most recent statement from your current advisor.
 Please be advised that your accounts will transfer with the investments you currently hold so you do not have to worry about being out of the market during this process.
 The transfer time from most firms to TDAI is ten business days.
 Your advisor's firm may charge a small one-time transfer fee per account.